-Were breathing heavenly melody; So sweet did harp and voice combine, To praise the name of Geraldine.
+Were breathing heavenly melody; So sweet their harps and voices join, To praise the name of Geraldine.

-Fitztraver !
-O what tongue may say The pangs thy faithful bosom knew, When Surrey, of the deathless lay, Ungrateful Tudor's sentence slew ?
-Regardless of the tyrant's frown, His harp called wrath and vengeance down.
-He left, for Naworth's iron towers, Windsor's green glades and courtly bowers, And, faithful to his patron's name, With Howard still Fitztraver came ; Lord William's foremost favourite he, And chief of all his minstrelsy.
+Fitztraver!
+O what tongue may say, The pangs thy faithful bosom knew,

+When Surrey, of the deathless lay,

+Ungrateful Tudor's sentence slew?
+Regardless of the tyrant's frown, His harp called wrath and vengeance down; He left, for Naworth's iron towers, Windsor's green glades, and courtly bowers; And faithful to his patron's name, With Howard, still, Fitztraver came; Lord William's foremost favourite he, And chief of all his minstrelsy.

-FIZTRAVER.
+FITZTRAVER.

-T was All-souls' eve, and Surrey's heart beat high ; He heard the midnight bell with anxious start, Which told the mystic hour, approaching nigh, When wise Cornelius promised, by his art, To shew to him the ladye of his heart,
+Twas All-soul's eve, and Surrey's heart beat high !He heard the midnight-bell with anxious start,Which told the mystic hour, approaching nigh,

+When wise Cornelius promised, by his art, To shew to him the ladye of his heart,

-Albeit betwixt them roared the ocean grim ; Yet so the sage had hight to play his part,
+Albeit, betwixt them roared the ocean grim; Yet so the sage had high to play his part,